ArbenKqiku/arbenkqiku.github.io/_posts/2020-05-09-create-docker-image-deploy-cloud.md

 * How to schedule a cron job by using a cloud build

 # Docker
 A docker container is like a machine that contains the instructions to run your code (which packages to install, which files to read, which scripts to run, etc.).
-No matter where you run your docker container, the instructions will ALWAYS be the same.
+No matter where you run your docker container, the instructions will ALWAYS be the same, so your container will always run properly.

 This offers many advantages:

 * Shareability: you can share your container with whomever you want and it will run flawlessly on their machine.
-* Portability: you can create your container in your machine and run it in the cloud.
+* Portability: you can create a container in your machine and run it in the cloud.
-* Scalability: you can scale your docker container as much as you want.
+* Scalability: you can scale your container as much as you want.
 * Reproducibility: As the dependencies are defined inside of the container, it will always run in the same way no matter the machine.
-* Independency: docker containers work with any language and can contain multiple languages.
+* Language-agnostic: docker containers work with any language and can contain multiple languages.
 In addition, other people can easily integrate your container in their code, even if they are using another language.
 For instance, this comes handy if you have developed a machine learning model in R, but the production team uses Python.

 # Docker Image Vs. Docker Container
 If you are familiar with object oriented programming, a docker image is like a class, whereas a docker container is an instance of that class.
 In summary, a docker container is an instance of a docker image.
 As a consequence, in order to run a docker container, you first need to create a docker image.